Rilee991/cric-funn/README.md

 13. Make swipe button for betting
 14. Add a div for showing credits left
 15. Making a configurations table to store common items like credits, backups etc.
+16. Making functionality for saving backups and restoring
 17. Make go all in badge as stylish to highlight to user